Rapids suffer first T20 Blast loss at Somerset

 Yet top scorer Jack Leaning (34) was dropped twice as he and George Linde added 51 runs in the final five overs.

-Surrey began their reply aggressively, putting on 62 without loss in the powerplay, but their momentum was checked when Jacks and Sam Curran both holed out and Linde then removed Ben Foakes and Laurie Evans (52) in the space of four balls to leave the visitors 97-4 after 12 overs.
+Surrey began their reply aggressively, putting on 62 without loss in the powerplay, but their momentum was checked when Jacks and Sam Curran both holed out.
+Linde then removed Ben Foakes and Laurie Evans (52) in the space of four balls to leave the visitors 97-4 after 12 overs.

 Jamie Smith took up the challenge, supported by Sean Abbott, and hit four sixes to breathe new life in to the Surrey chase and leave nine required off the final over.